jimfingal/node-mongo-session-demo/README.md

 A simple demo that allows a user to authenticate with Instagram, and stores that information in a session backed by MongoDB.
 The user can also log out, destroying the session and causing them to have to log in again.

-For this to work, you must have a registered Instagram account, and the following environment variables:
+For this to work, you must have a registered Instagram application, and the following environment variables:

     export INSTAGRAM_CLIENT_KEY=XXXXX
     export INSTAGRAM_CLIENT_SECRET=XXXX